leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 <kbd>
 <img alt ="customer synchronization attributes " src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/eConnect-Sxe/customerattribute_sync.png"></kbd>

 This section controls how Customer attribute Synchronization should behave.
   The Magento attribute to map is selected from the drop-down list in the "Magento Attribute" column.
   The "SX.e/CSD Field Name" (Case sensitive) is to be mapped with field name from APIs.
   In addition, API field can be configured with one of the below
     - Tax
     - General - Rest
     - General - V2
     - Ordering
     - Ordering - Rest

-### Update Customer Data On Login

-This setting provides the option to in real-time initiate an update of the address data that's been mapped for synchronization from SX.e within the **Customer Synchronization** section.

 ### Billing Address Mapping